-Use Case Recommendation server pairs, each directly connected via crossover cables DRBD active-active / dual-primary, e.g. gfs2, ocfs2 DRBD distance > 50 km MARS 100 server pairs over a short-distance shared line MARS all else / intermediate cases read the following details
+Use Case Recommendation server pairs, each directly connected via crossover cables DRBD active-active / dual-primary, e.g. gfs2, ocfs2 DRBD distance > 50km MARS 100 server pairs over a short-distance shared line MARS all else / intermediate cases read the following details

 There exist a few use cases where DRBD is clearly better than the current version of MARS.
 1&1 has a long history of experiences with DRBD where it works very fine, in particular coupling Linux devices rack-to-rack via crossover cables.
 DRBD is just constructed for that use case (RAID-1 over network).
 In such a scenario, DRBD is better than MARS because it uses up less disk space resources.
 In addition, newer DRBD versions can run over high-speed but short-distance interconnects like Infiniband (via the SDP protocol).
-Another use case for DRBD is the so-called active-active / dual-primary mode (see section 2.13 on page 33), e.g. similar to ocfs2 over short distances.
+Another use case for DRBD is active-active / dual-primary mode, e.g. ocfs21 over short2 distances.

 On the other hand, there exist other use cases where DRBD did not work as expected, leading to incidents and other operational problems.
 We analyzed them for our specific use cases.
 The later author of MARS came to the conclusion that they could only be resolved by fundamental changes in the internal architecture of DRBD.
-The development of MARS started at the personal initiative of the author, first in form of a personal project during holidays, and later became operational at 1&1.
+The development of MARS started at the personal initiative of the author, first in form of a personal project during holidays, but later picked up by 1&1 as an official project.